jbiatek/BSGRulebook/dynamic.md

 Configure which expansions and options are being included by using the form at the top of the page.
 Some rules change based on which expansions or options are included, and the rulebook will change as you configure it.

-While this rulebook sticks mainly to the official rules, it does include some "house rules", and the option to enable a variant by Alexander DeSouza called "Allies for All Seasons" which pulls in the "ally" mechanic without the rest of the Ionian Nebula ending.
-Whenever possible, this guide treats the base game and expansions as one big game with many different modules and variations, so any other house rules should be easy to integrate and make decisions about.
+While this rulebook sticks mainly to the official rules, it does include some "house rules" and adjustments to the game, as well as a variant by Alexander DeSouza called "Allies for All Seasons" which pulls in the "ally" mechanic without the rest of the Ionian Nebula ending.

 ## The basics